Mix-Lp/ejerciciosdam/README.md

-# ejerciciosdam Repository with Python files for SGE
+#Repository with Python files for SGE